first forms

-This is another of my text works and I think the text I created for the work tells you all you need to know about this project.
-There is a gallery mock up of the six screen work as a video below the text.
+first forms is another of my text/monologue works and I think the text I created for the work tells you all you need to know about this project.
+It is reproduced below and can be heard in the video, which contains one of the six channels the work consisted of.

 Life is electric: the passing of electrons from a larger molecule to another, smaller one.
 Breathe in oxygen, out comes carbon dioxide and water.
 And so, it goes around.